arskom/spyne/doc/source/comparison.rst

   to do with the ugliness of a raw wsdl document.
 * Does not support ZeroMQ.
 * Uses standard python tools for xml parsing which is good for pure-python deployments.
-Spyne uses lxml, due to its excellent namespace support and speed.
+Spyne uses lxml, due to its excellent xml namespace support and speed.
 So Spyne-based solutions are easier to develop and faster to work with but more difficult to deploy.
 * Does not do declarative input validation.
-Traditional (imperative) input validation is possible via a code injection mechanism similar to spyne's events.
+Traditional (imperative) input validation is possible via a code injection mechanism similar to Spyne's events.
 * Does not support HttpRpc.
 * Does not have a Soap client.